 Your hands will get sticky when that energy gel bursts, when you need to remount a dropped chain and when you’ve reached into your pocket for a mushy energy bar.
 You’ll get chainring marks on your right leg and probably your shoes too.
 Your face will be covered in chocolate – and your bidons too, so keep yourself neat and tidy with a simple baby wipe.

 Does it even need an explanation?
 This week alone we found masking tape useful when building a cardboard bike box for shipping, for taping cardboard and bubble wrap to frames pre-flight and pre-transfers.
-We taped the day’s profile to each rider’s stem, we taped the route profile to the dashboard and we taped gels to bidons to hand out at the feed zone.
-Genius!
+If you’re feeling pro taped the day’s profile to your stem.

 Is there anything worse than descending a climb in the cold with your chest taking those icy gales?
 Yes there is….stepping into a pair of wet cycling shoes you forgot to dry out after yesterday’s ride.
 Thankfully, a newspaper forms a brilliant wind protector and it can be very neatly tucked under the straps of your bib shorts.
 Simply bin it at the bottom and you’ve perhaps avoided picking up a nasty cold.
 As for the shoes, stuff a sheet of paper towards the top of each and have bone dry feet the next day!